uzgit/rpi_drone/README.md

 * Ensure that the counterclockwise motors rev up when you yaw right, and vice versa.
 * Install the propellers.

 # Disclaimer: Add/subtract components, installation steps, etc. as needed, using common sense.
-Not using common sense is disqualifying.
+Please use common sense.

 # Still need to find some solution for legs in the drone body (maybe 3d printing, but probably not a good idea...)